Sydney's COVID-19 cases ease but lockdown extension still looms | Health

 Sydney's COVID-19 cases ease but lockdown extension still looms

-Australian authorities reported a slight slowdown in new COVID-19 cases in Sydney on Tuesday, but left open the possibility of extending a lockdown in the country's largest city to douse an outbreak of the highly contagious Delta variant.
+Australian authorities reported a slight slowdown in new COVID-19 cases in Sydney on Tuesday, but may still extend a lockdown in the country's largest city to douse an outbreak of the highly contagious Delta variant.
 New South Wales state Premier Gladys Berejiklian warned the harbour city's more than 5 million residents not to become complacent as she reported 89 new locally transmitted cases, down from Monday's record high for the year of 112 infections.

 - Country: